LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 NASA's Power of 10 is a very powerful guideline with 10 simple rules tailored to developing safety critical software.
 This is software where failure can result in death, harm the environment, or lose critical equipment.
-These guidelines have this in mind, but nothing says they are soley for these scenarios.
+These guidelines have this in mind, but nothing says they are solely for these scenarios.
 In a broad sense, it is software where people depend on correct implementation to avoid catastrophe.
 One example is TigerBeetle using these rules for online transaction processing for businesses.
-Businesses may not be considered saftey critical, but they have business critical components that must stay operable to avoid heavy loses.
+Businesses may not be considered safety critical, but they have business critical components that must stay operable to avoid heavy loses.
 For these cases that require a focus on secure programming, NASA's Power of 10 is fantastic guideline.
 However, one big caveat is that NASA's Power of 10 is **NOT** all encompassing on secure programming.
 Its purpose is to act as 10 simple, memorable, and effective guidelines to help in creating reliable and robust code.